sleepEarlier/KMPermissionManager/README.md

 ## License

-PermissionManager is available under the MIT license.
+KMPermissionManager is available under the MIT license.
 See the LICENSE file for more info.